vangent/stravacli/README.md

 stravacli uploadheader
 ```

+See `stravacli uploadheader help` for detailed descriptions of the data columns.

-Copy/paste that as `csv` data into a spreadsheet application of your choice; see
+Copy/paste the header data into a spreadsheet application of your choice; see
-the previous section for more help on that.
-Add rows for the manual activities
+the bottom of the page for tips.
+Add rows for the activities you'd like to
+create.

-you'd like to create, and then export the data as a `.csv` file (again, see
+When you're done, export the data as a `.csv` file; again, see the bottom of the
-above for more help on that).
-The instructions below assume you name the file
+page for tips.
+The instructions below assume you name the file `activities.md`.
-`activities.md`.

 Finally, use `stravacli` to upload.
 You can use `--dryrun` to see what changes
-it would make without actually making them.
+would be made without actually making them.

 ```bash
 stravacli upload  --access_token <YOUR_ACCESS_TOKEN> --in=activities.csv